Skip to Content

 IMPORTANT SAFETY INFORMATION

-BOXED WARNING: OCULAR TOXICITY
+WARNING: OCULAR TOXICITY

 • ELAHERE can cause severe ocular toxicities, including visual impairment, keratopathy, dry eye, photophobia, eye pain, and uveitis.